fieryhenry/Battle-Cats-Save-File-Editor/README.md

 Back up your save using BackupManagerEN.exe

-Unzip downloadthis.zip from the latest release
+Unzip downloadthis.zip from the latest release https://github.com/fieryhenry/Battle-Cats-Save-File-Editor/releases/latest

 Run the editor

 Locate to your save a browse window should pop-up

-At the end choose the patch option to patch it
+When you are done make sure to either select the patch save option or click "yes" when the dialog box opens asking you if you're finished with the editor

 Run BackupManagerEN and restore the save